Davide-sd/sympy-plot-backends/doc/source/modules/plot_functions/control.rst

 -------

 This module contains plotting functions for some of the common plots used in control system.
+In particular, the following functions:

+1. make use of the functions defined in ``spb.graphics.control``.
+2. set axis labels to sensible choices.

 Refer to :ref:`graphicscontrol` for a general explanation about the underlying working principles.

 **NOTE:**